Recent Developments in Affordable Care Act Compliance: Employer Obligations for 2018 and Beyond

 Extended Due Dates and Good Faith Relief for 2017 ACA Information Reporting

 As with prior years, the IRS extended the deadlines that employers have to provide information returns (IRS Form 1095-C) to employees.
 Originally due by January 31, 2018, employers now have until March 2, 2018 to issue those information returns to employees.
-Employers also have until April 2, 2018 (if filling electronically) to remit those same returns to the IRS under the relief.
-In tandem with the extension of the filing deadlines, the IRS also announced under Notice 2018-06 that it will extend the good faith compliance standard for information returns that are filed with the IRS.
-This means that the IRS generally will not impose penalties for incorrect or incomplete returns if the employer has made a good faith effort to file those returns in a timely manner.
+Employers also have until April 2, 2018 (if filing electronically) to remit those same returns to the IRS under the relief.
+In tandem with the extension of the filing deadlines, the IRS also announced under Notice 2018-06 that it will extend the good faith compliance standard for information returns that are filed in 2018.
+This means that the IRS generally will not assess penalties for inaccurate taxpayer identification numbers, birth dates or other information on the form to the extent that the information statements are filed by the extended due dates.

 While there have been minor changes to the ACA over the past few months, for the time being, the requirement that employers offer coverage (or pay a penalty) remains in place.
 There may be changes to that requirement and other related obligations in future legislation or administrative guidance, but for now it is important for employers to have a strategy in place for compliance.